 60 days ago I had a job at a respectable ad agency, a two-bedroom apartment, and a semi-comfortable way of life.
 60 days later I’ve gotten engaged, quit my job, packed my bags, and moved to Chicago without a plan.
 Talk about big changes.
-It’s funny how much you really MOVE when you start trying – how much you surprise yourself when you dare to be different.
+It’s crazy how much you really move when you start trying – how much you surprise yourself when you dare to be different.

-Overcoming the “I can’t” dilemma
+Overcoming the “I can’t” dilemma.

 As my fiance can attest to, I was scared shitless to make this leap of faith.
 To quit my job with essentially no money, nothing else lined up, and no idea of what I would be doing once I got here.
-I spent many sleepless night battling my own fear – a fear that had dominated my decision-making time and time again in the past – that fear of failure whose grasp is all too powerful and all too familiar.
+I spent many sleepless nights battling my own fear – a fear that had dominated my decision-making time and time again in the past – that fear of failure whose grasp is all too powerful and all too familiar.

-The no-money mindset
+The no-money mindset.

 Realistically and financially speaking, this move made absolutely no sense.
-I’m 23 years old with one whole year of ‘real world’ experience under my belt and barely enough money to last me a couple months.
+23 years old with one whole year of ‘real world’ experience under my belt and barely enough money to last me a couple months.
 From the outside looking in, I probably look absolutely bat-shit insane.
 But odds are, you’re probably in the same boat.
 Ask yourself this: When WILL be the right time to make the move?
 When WILL you have enough money?
 6 months?
 A year?
 Several years?
 Will there ever be a right time?

-Finding a job in a recession
+Finding a job in a recession.

 You don’t need me to tell you that these are extremely trying times in our nation’s economy.
 The bottom line?
 Jobs are at a premium.
-But with that being said, they ARE out there.
+With that being said, they ARE out there.
 No matter how bad the economy gets, there will always be someone out there who needs someone like you.
 Today it has become all the more important to showcase your outstanding qualities, define your personal brand, and tell people not only who you are, but more importantly what you can do for them.

-Overcoming failure and knowing disappointment is inevitable
+Failure and disappointment is inevitable.

 When I made the decision to quit my job and move to Chicago – I knew there was going to be a difficult road ahead.
-Accepting that it wont be easy is half the battle.
-Leaving my Mom and Dad was one of the hardest things I’ve ever done – leaving 23 years of my life behind me in Nashville was tough, because it’s all I’ve ever known.
+Accepting that it won’t be easy is half the battle.
+Leaving my Mom and Dad was one of the hardest things I’ve ever done – leaving 23 years of my life behind me in Nashville was tough because it’s all I’ve ever known.
 In Nashville, I felt like I was somebody – here in Chicago, I’m a very small fish in a large pond.

 I would love to be able to tell you that my confidence has been unwavering through all this – but I’m a terrible liar.
 I’ve doubted myself time and time again – but each time, I’ve persevered and have been able to restore and build that confidence within myself.

 If you’ve gone through anything like I have, you can relate to that overwhelming feeling of desperation; “I have to take whatever job I can get”.
 Employers out there are throwing out low-ball offers to young twenty-somethings because they “can” – they think they have the leverage.
 If you won’t take the $25,000 salary – someone else out there in the overflowing talent pool who’s more desperate will.